luuap/ws-lambda-redis/README.md

 ## Requirements
 - A WebSocket client ([wscat](https://www.npmjs.com/package/wscat) or a web app)
-- A Gateway WebSocket API
+- An API Gateway configured for WebSockets
 - A Redis server

 ## Building, Deployment, and Testing